cisagov/LME/README.md

 - **Wazuh Agents**: Enables Endpoint Detection and Response (EDR) on client systems, providing advanced security features like intrusion detection and anomaly detection. https://github.com/wazuh/wazuh-agent
 - **Wazuh Manager**: Responsible for managing Wazuh Agents across endpoints, and overseeing agent registration, configuration, and data collection, providing centralized control for monitoring security events and analyzing data.
 - **Elastic Agents**: Enhance log collection and management, allowing for greater control and customization in how data is collected and analyzed.
 Agents also feature a vast collection of integrations for many log types/applications https://github.com/elastic/elastic-agent
-- **Elastic Fleet**: Responsible for managing Elastic Agents across your infrastructure, providing centralized control over agent deployment, configuration, and monitoring.
+- **Elastic Fleet**: Manages Elastic Agents across your infrastructure, providing centralized control over agent deployment, configuration, and monitoring.
 It simplifies the process of adding and managing agents on various endpoints.
 ElasticFleet also supports centralized updates and policy management.

 ### Alerting: